11 Vintage Christmas Decorations That Are Worth Money Today

 Worth: $10 for simple single houses; $25 and up for the ones pictured

 Mass-produced for such dime stores as Kresge and Woolworth, bottle brush trees look great in large, color-sorted groups, as well as in small vignettes or tied to packages.
 The ones pictured were probably made in Japan during the 1940s and 1950s.
-Vintage Christmas decorations aren’t the only things in your house that can make you money, check out these other common items that could be valuable.
+Vintage Christmas decorations aren’t the only things in your house that can make you money, check out these other common items that could be valuable, and could even be great gifts for a White Elephant exchange.

 Worth: $10-$15 and up, depending on size, condition and detail